 One of her client's fathers was the chairman of the woodlands and she introduced Stephanie to him.
 Not only did the group grant Stephanie permission to use the space, but he also told her about the history of the park, shared with her the work they do, and how much the park means to the group.
 They even provided her with storage space for her camps (but more on that later).
 With that Stephanie was able to develop a relationship with the group and constantly helps them do the work they do through volunteering.
 Building a supportive relationship with the people who can make a difference in the way you run your business.
 With their help and the great relationship they have created between them she is able to offer a better product and experience to her clients.

-4. Have your equipment prepared - ask about storage
+4. Have your equipment prepared for outdoor bootcamps - ask about storage

 The other alternative is to incorporate kit transfer from your car to the park as part of your training and request that your clients participate in the setup and takedown before and after every session.
 It depends on what kind of bootcamp you are doing, and sometimes you may not need loads of kit, but if you plan on it then storage and transferring your kit to the location is something to keep in mind as part of the organisation and preparation process.